GamingOnLinux/Linux-Gaming-Tools-NVIDIA/README.md

 Download into ~/.conky/Toggle or some place sensible (doesn't really matter where).

+IMPORTANT: Edit the /home/CHANGEUSER/.conky/GameMonitor/conkyrc line to reflect your user name or this script won't work!
+If you install your conky themes somewhere else then you will need to include the full path to that directory.

 Add to Keyboard Shortcuts by going to Preferences -> Keyboard -> Shortcuts -> Add custom shortcut.

 Name it "Conky A/B Toggle" or something similar -> Click the button next to the Command field and navigate to where ever you unzipped this file this file.